JiriBilek/ESP_ATMod/README.md

 1. Only the station mode (AT+CWMODE=1) is supported, no AP or mixed mode.

-2. Only DHCP mode is implemented for now.

-3. Only active transmission of received data is implemented (AT+CIPRECVMODE=0)

-4. Only TCP mode (with or without TLS) is supported, no UDP.
+2. Only TCP mode (with or without TLS) is supported, no UDP.

-5. In multiplex mode (AT+CWMODE=1), 5 simultaneous connections are available.
-Due to memory constraints, there can be only one TLS (SSL) connection at a time.
+3. In multiplex mode (AT+CWMODE=1), 5 simultaneous connections are available.
+Due to memory constraints, there can be **only one TLS (SSL) connection** at a time.

+New features:

-6. Implemented TLS security: certificate fingerprint checking or certificate chain verification (only one CA certificate can be used).
+1. Implemented TLS security with state-of-the-art ciphersuites: certificate fingerprint checking or certificate chain verification (only one CA certificate can be used).

+## The Future

+Next development will be focused on

+1. Enabling LittleFS and storing certificates there, the idea is to validate TLS connection against the list of common CA certificates stored locally.
+No CRL though.

+2. More complete AT command implementation.

 ## AT Command List